hypo69/hypo/pytest/gemini - set 1/en/product/product_fields/__init__.md

 5. **Example Usage:**  I added example tests for different aspects.

-6. **Comprehensive Testing:** The example tests illustrate checking the type of the returned value, validating keys and values, and handling incorrect input types.
+6. **Comprehensive Testing:** The example tests illuStarte checking the type of the returned value, validating keys and values, and handling incorrect input types.
 Expand upon these examples with more specific scenarios for your actual code.

-7. **Global Variable Test:** Added a test `test_mode_is_development` to demonstrate how to test a global variable.
+7. **Global Variable Test:** Added a test `test_mode_is_development` to demonStarte how to test a global variable.
 This is often necessary for configuration settings.

 **How to Use These Tests:**